2017 China–India border standoff: Background

 Doklam is an area disputed between China and Bhutan located near their tri-junction with India.
 Unlike China and Bhutan, India does not claim Doklam but supports Bhutan's claim.

 China's claim on Doklam is based on the 1890 Convention of Calcutta between China and Britain, which states in Article I:

 The boundary of Sikkim and Tibet shall be the crest of the mountain range separating the waters flowing into the Sikkim Teesta and its affluents from the waters flowing into the Tibetan Mochu and northwards into other Rivers of Tibet.
-The line commences at Mount Gipmochi on the Bhutan frontier, and follows the above-mentioned water-parting to the point where it meets Nipal territory.
+The line commences at Mount Gipmochi on the Bhutan frontier, and follows the above-mentioned water-parting to the point where it meets Nepal's territory.

 China asserts that by this convention, the starting point of the Sikkim-Tibet border is "Mount Gipmochi on the Bhutan frontier" and that this clearly defines the tri-junction point.
-However Bhutan was not a party to the convention and there is no evidence that Bhutan has been consulted before signing it.
+However, Bhutan was not a party to the convention and there is no evidence that Bhutan was consulted before signing it.

-In 1949, Bhutan signed a treaty with India giving allowance to India to guide its diplomatic and defense affairs.
+In 1949, Bhutan signed a treaty with India allowing India to guide its diplomatic and defense affairs.
 In 2007, the treaty was superseded by a new Friendship Treaty, which released Bhutan from such an obligation, but Bhutan agreed to coordinate its foreign policy with that of India.
 As stated in its Article 2:

 In keeping with the abiding ties of close friendship and cooperation between Bhutan and India, the Government of the Kingdom of Bhutan and the Government of the Republic of India shall cooperate closely with each other on issues relating to their national interests.

 From 1958, Chinese maps started showing large parts of Bhutanese territory as part of China.
 Localized tensions arose in the 1960s but in the 1970s negotiations between China and Bhutan, with India sometimes playing a supporting role, failed to create a consensus on the status of the Doklam plateau.
 Bhutan and China have held 24 rounds of boundary talks since they began in 1984, with notable agreements reached in 1988 and 1998, the latter also prohibiting the use of force and encouraging both parties to strictly adhere to peaceful means.

 In the early 2000s, China built a road up the Sinchela pass (in undisputed territory) and then over the plateau (in disputed territory), leading up to the Doka La pass, until reaching within 68 metres distance to the Indian border post on the Sikkim border.
 Here, they constructed a turn-around facilitating vehicles to turn back.
 This road has been in existence at least since 2005.
 It is the southward extension of this road that sparked the 2017 standoff.